 If LSD use is causing problems in your life, reach out to a substance abuse professional to get help and gain control back.
 There are many evidence-based treatment options for LSD abuse, including inpatient and outpatient therapy.

 If LSD addiction is a problem for you or a loved one, Vogue Recovery Center can help.
-We offer an extensive array of treatments, including residential treatment, detox, and outpatient programs, at our treatment centers in Las Vegas and Phoenix.
+We offer an extensive array of treatments, including detox, residential treatment, and outpatient programs, at our treatment centers in Los Angeles, Las Vegas, and Phoenix.
 Give us a call right now to schedule a free, private session with one of our admissions consultants.
 You deserve to live a life free from addiction.

 Medically Reviewed by Kelsey Jones, MS, LPC